RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ###Antenna Configuration

 With the exception of the Reflectron DP-10, all antennas start deactivated, both to save power and to protect the more delicate antennas from the rigors of launch.
-To activate an antenna (or to deactivate an unneeded one), right click on the antenna, then click "Activate" or "Deactivate".
-The antenna can also be activated or deactivated using action groups.
+To activate an antenna (or to deactivate an unneeded one), right click on the antenna, then click "Activate" (or "Deactivate").
+Antennas can also be activated or deactivated using action groups, or preset by right-clicking on them in the VAB.
 Activating an antenna counts as a command: you **cannot** activate an antenna unless you have an on-board crew, a working connection through another antenna, or an attached launch clamp.
-Deactivate all antennas at your peril.
+Deactivate your last antenna at your peril!

-Omnidirectional antennas will automatically [connect](#connection-rules) to all antennas in range as soon as they are activated.
+Omnidirectional antennas will automatically [connect](#connection-rules) to any antenna they can as soon as they are activated.
 Dish antennas must also be given a [target](#targeting).
 Targets may be selected either before or after the dish is activated.
 To set a target, right-click on the antenna and click the button marked "Target: None".
 This will pull up a window listing all planets and moons, as well as everything around them with an antenna.
-You may select a planet or moon to use *Cone Mode*, a ship or "Mission Control" for a *Direct Link*, or "Active Vessel" to always target the ship you are flying.
+You may select a planet or moon to use [Cone Mode](#target_cone), a ship or "Mission Control" for a [Direct Link](#target_direct), or [Active Vessel](#target_active) to always target the ship you are flying.
 To create a link, the other ship may need to target your ship as well.

 You do not need to place your satellite in any special orientation to use a dish antenna.
-As long as the targets are set correctly, the dish will connect, even if it is actually facing the other way!
+As long as the targets are set correctly, the dish will connect, even if it is "really" facing the other way!

+If necessary, you can send an EVA to open, close, or retarget an antenna from the outside.
+This is usually the only way to restore contact with a probe whose antennas are all shut down.

 ###The Map View

 RemoteTech adds an overlay to the map view to display the state of your communication network.
 The overlay may be toggled with the bottons located on the lower right:

 ![First button](icon_connection.png)
 :   This button will highlight the links used in the working connection (if any) as a green line.
-It has no effect if the map view is not centered on the active vessel.

 ![Second button](icon_cones.png)
 :   This button will display a 2D outline of any cones being aimed at planets or moons.
 For clarity, cones from ships off the edge of the screen will not be shown.

 ![Third button](icon_links.png)
 :   This button cycles through four views of the network: no overlay, all omni-to-omni links in light brown, all dish-to-dish or omni-to-dish links in orange, and all links.
-All links that *could* be used for a connection are shown, even if they are not being used.

 ![Fourth button](icon_targets.png)
 :   This button pulls up a window listing all dishes on the current craft, as well as their targets.
 Dishes marked in green are activated, those marked in red are deactivated.
 Clicking on any dish in the list will pull up the target selection window for that dish.
-You cannot activate or deactivate dishes from this window; you will have to right-click or use an action group.

-RemoteTech also adds one button to the right side of the map view, below the planet/ship information button.
-Clicking this button will open a list of loaded ships; clicking on any ship will center the map view on that ship.
+RemoteTech also adds one button to the right side of the map view, below the planet info/ship crew button.
+Clicking this button will open a list of loaded ships; clicking on any ship on the list will center the map view on that ship.

 ###The Flight Computer

 ##Connection Rules

 To have a [working connection](../#connections) to the Kerbal Space Center (KSC) or a [remote command station](#command-stations), there must be an unbroken chain of links between satellites and between a satellite and the command center.
 There is no limit to the number of links in the chain, but *all* links must be valid to establish a connection.
 An example with three links is shown below.
+If multiple paths through the network are available, RemoteTech will always choose the shortest, minimizing communications lag.

 ![A relay sends a transmission from the far side of the Mun towards Kerbin](connectiondemo1.jpg "Mun polar relay"){:.pairedimages}
 ![A comsat gets the transmission from the Mun and forwards it to KSC](connectiondemo2.jpg "Kerbin comsat"){:.pairedimages}

 **Example:** this probe in low Munar orbit can't link to the Kerbal Space Center (KSC) because the probe is on the far side of the Mun.
 However, it can link to a relay satellite in polar orbit.
-The relay also can't link to KSC, because KSC is on the other side of the planet.
+The relay can't link to KSC, either, because KSC is on the other side of the planet.
 However, it can link to any of several communications satellites orbiting Kerbin (for clarity, only the best connection is shown).
 One of these satellites can link to KSC.
 Therefore, the probe has a working connection with KSC, as relayed by the two intermediate satellites, even though there are nearly 1600 km of solid rock blocking a direct transmission.
 {:.caption}

 A link will be formed between two satellites if, and only if, three conditions are met.
 For the purposes of these rules, Mission Control at the Kerbal Space Center (KSC) is considered a grounded satellite with a [special omnidirectional antenna](#omnidirectional-antennas).